MartinDrumel/martin-drumel-pirali-research-group/content/publication/2019-lampin/index.md

 publication: "*Optics Letters*"
 doi: "10.1364/OL.44.004985"

+# Summary.
+An optional shortened abstract.
+summary: We report the development of a new heterodyne spectrometer exploiting broadband synchrotron radiation and a QCL-based molecular THz laser allowing both high resolution and broadband coverage in the THz domain.

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.